Home Programming Git and GitHub Best Practices for Professional Developers

 ci CI/CD configuration changes ci: add Node.js 20 to test matrix

-An atomic commit is a commit that contains exactly one logical change.
-Not two.
-Not half of one.
-Exactly one.
+An atomic commit contains exactly one logical change.
+Not two; not half of one; exactly one.

-This is harder than it sounds.
+This is more difficult than it sounds.
 Developers naturally work on multiple things simultaneously.
-You start fixing a bug and notice a typo in a comment.
-You refactor a function and realize you should also update the tests.
-Before you know it, your working directory has changes spanning five files and three unrelated concerns.
+They begin to fix a bug and notice a typo in a comment.
+They refactor a function and recognize that the tests should also be updated.
+Within a short time, the working directory contains changes spanning five files and three unrelated concerns.

-The discipline of atomic commits means using git add -p (patch mode) to stage only the hunks related to one change, committing, then staging and committing the next change.
-This approach is fundamental to clean code principles — your commit history should be as well-organized as your code itself.
+The discipline of atomic commits involves using git add -p (patch mode) to stage only the hunks related to one change, committing, and then staging and committing the next change.
+This approach is fundamental to clean code principles: a commit history should be as well-organized as the code itself.

 # Stage specific parts of a file interactively